Altinn/docs/content/altinn-studio/app-creation/data-model/_index.md

 ---
-title: Data model
+title: Data model in Altinn Studio
+linktitle: Data model
-description: How to import or view the data model.
+description: How to import or view the data model for an app.
 weight: 102
 ---

 ## Upload/view data model
 The data model defines the data that can be submitted to the app.
-Currently the data model format must be XSD (preferably following the Seres or OR standards).
+Currently the data model format must be XSD.

 A data model needs to be uploaded for each app.